-Listed below is the report for Thursday Jan.
-31, 2013.
-The report includes a complete list of arrests, prior arrests, bonding information and inmate photos.
-Unless specified otherwise, all information is obtained from the Polk County Sheriff's Office.
+Listed below is the Haralson County arrest report for Saturday Feb.
+23, 2013.
+The report includes a complete list of arrests, information regarding prior arrests, bonding information and available inmate photos.
+Unless specified otherwise, all information is obtained from the Haralson County Sheriff's Office.

 The following people were arrested and charged with the violations listed below.
-Click on the links to view prior arrests and/or additional details.
+Click on the embedded links within each list to view the complete prior arrests report.

-Arrest reports do not reflect the guilt or innocence of the individuals listed.
-All parties are presumed innocent until proven guilty in a court of law.
-Not every arrest/charge leads to a conviction.
-A conviction or acquittal is determined by the court system.
+The arrest reports within this list do not reflect the actual guilt or innocence of the individual or individuals listed.
+All parties are presumed innocent until they are proven guilty in a court of law.
+Not every arrest or charge leads to a conviction.
+A conviction or an acquittal will be determined by the court system.

 Subscribe to this feed by clicking on the subscribe button at the top of the article and get automatic updates via email each time a new article is published.